News, articles, and interesting stuff from the College of Business

 “I had an awesome college experience,” said Dowhaniuk, who works as an industrial broker at Kidder Matthews, a Portland commercial real estate brokerage firm.
 “I want to give back to help students have the same or even better experiences.”

-The Business Leaders Scholars program matches alumni volunteers who offer professional mentoring to current students.
+The Business Catalyst Scholars program matches alumni volunteers who offer professional mentoring to current students.
 The program also offers financial support and advice, employment and check-ins, all aimed at helping them succeed in school and graduate on time.

 Dowhaniuk attended La Salle Catholic College Preparatory, where he excelled as a scholar and athlete.
 He chose to attend Oregon State for the college town and opportunities in the business program.